zalora/styleguide/pages/components/Grid.md

 Use the grid system to build consistent layout between pages and maximize the experience for users with a variety of screen sizes.

-## Fluid container, Column, Margin and Gutter
+## Fluid container, columns, margins and gutters

 Zalora/Style adopts fluid-container with a **min-width(320px)** and a **max-width(1344px)** in its grid system.
 A fluid container is a container that is always expanded to the **full-width** of the screen.
 But in Zalora/Style, the container won't go smaller than 320px, or larger than 1344px.
 It helps us to remain consistency layout between divices.